A pandemic brings unique challenges to each of our families.

 Mandate outdoor time.

 Everyone takes turns walking Violet, our Great Pyrenees dog, throughout the day.
 They also check our laying hen’s food and water and feed the cats.
 This outdoor space has never felt more valuable.
 It’s our outdoor home that keeps us sane, the great outdoors with many ongoing projects (like the goat barn build presently in progress).

 Get outside: somehow, someway, get outdoors for a little fresh air.
 Learn backflips on the trampoline.
 Just kidding, just bounce.
 But get on that trampoline with your kids.
 Amazing exercise.
 Or turn on Spotify dance list and get your boogie on with or without the kids.

 Create fun memories.

-Create fun memories with them doing things you love or things you would like to dabble in: art projects, attacking any Pin you’ve pinned on Pinterest ever (with the kids), or searching for snails to keep a snail terrarium (it’s a thing my eleven-year-old did).
+When we create fun memories with our kids, doing things we love or things we would like to dabble in: art projects, attacking any Pin you’ve pinned on Pinterest ever (with the kids), or searching for snails to keep a snail terrarium (it’s a thing my eleven-year-old did).

 Include household chores.

 Just this little bit of unhappy time, even just twenty minutes a day, helps put the kids’ free time into perspective.
 (And your home gets tidied, cause you’ve probably noticed, a lived-in home is a lot less clean and tidy.)

 - When a child asks if she can take a break for a day after she’s spent eight hours working on the second draft of her college history essay, say yes.